Tel: +44 (0)1382 350239

 ANGUS AND DUNDEE - COUNTRYSIDE AND CITY

 Angus is rich farmland, with some beautiful beaches and several top-class visitor attractions.
 Dundee is a busy city, home to the RRS Discovery, the Sensation Science Centre, the Dundee Repertory Theatre and the McManus Galleries, newly refurbished and one of the best museums and art galleries in Scotland.
+The new V&A Dundee is due to open in Autumn 2018.
 At Duntrune House the countryside is on the

 On board the Discovery you can find out how Scott and his team lived on their epic voyage to the Antarctic, and across the way, in Sensation there are many, varied hands-on exhibits; a fun way to make your own scientific discoveries.
 Dundee is also home to Desperate Dan, Oor Wullie, and the Broons – favourites of readers of the “Sunday Post” and the “Beano” and “Dandy”.
 Dundee is also excellent for shopping.